Software-Install

 Password: smart4pi

 In the "default settings" you can assign a serial number, a name and coordinates to the smartpi.
-When using the API (at http://blog.enerserve.eu) this information is already evaluated.
+When using the API (see http://blog.enerserve.eu) this information is already evaluated.

 The tab "measurement" contains all settings for the measurement.
 Here you can select the appropriate frequency for your country (50Hz or 60Hz).
 Furthermore you can set at which phase the measurement should be done and which sensor is connected.
 Here you can also set whether the voltage is to be measured or assumed.
 The corresponding voltage can then be set.